Erection: Voluntary and involuntary control

 The cerebral cortex can initiate erection in the absence of direct mechanical stimulation (in response to visual, auditory, olfactory, imagined, or tactile stimuli) acting through erectile centers in the lumbar and sacral regions of the spinal cord.
 The cortex may suppress erection, even in the presence of mechanical stimulation, as may other psychological, emotional, and environmental factors.

 Nocturnal erection

 The penis may become erect during sleep or be erect on waking up.
 Such an erection is medically known as nocturnal penile tumescence (informally: morning wood or morning glory).

-Urination

-Urinating with an erection can be more difficult than without.
-David Samadi, director of men's health at St. Francis Hospital in Long Island, says "To prevent semen from entering into the bladder, the internal urethral sphincter contracts."
-This also works in opposite way, making it less likely that urine will pass through the urethra with an erect penis.
-Combined with morning wood, and a full bladder from overnight, many people may have experience with the extra challenge that comes with the combination.